spotify/ratatool/ratatool-shapeless/README.md

 - List
 - Option

-For other types, consider contributing your own encoder [here]() or create a request issue.
+For other types, consider contributing your own encoder [here](CaseClassDiffy.scala) or create an issue.

 ## License